Currently “closed”- Isla Ratones: An Island Too Pretty for its Name

 But then I finally got to go, and it’s a cute little island.
 It’s a nice place to visit for a couple hours (or a day) if you are in the area.

 Isla Ratones (real name is Isla Piñero) is a tiny island (about 1 acre total), located about ¼ mile off the west coast of Joyuda in Cabo Rojo, in the south-west part of Puerto Rico.

 The island is managed by the DRNA (Departamento de Recursos Naturales y Ambientales).
-It has a boat dock, a white sand beach, a roped-off swimming area, some roofed picnic pavilions with BBQ pits (bring charcoal), fresh water showers, and a restroom (bring some TP).
+Pre-Maria, It has a boat dock, a white sand beach, a roped-off swimming area, some roofed picnic pavilions with BBQ pits (bring charcoal), fresh water showers, and a restroom (bring some TP).
+Now it has nothing, tough they may be working on it.

-The boat dock and the swimming beach are on the south side of the island.
+The boat dock and the swimming beach were on the south side of the island.
 The "best" snorkeling area is off the beach, near the boat dock (though the snorkeling is not that impressive).
 On the north side of the island, the DRNA and some environmental groups have planted mangroves and installed some artificial reefs in an attempt to protect the island.
 The center of the island has trees that provide shade.

 You must bring everything that you will need for your visit (food, drinks, etc.), since nothing is available on the island.
 We had tried to get to this island a number of times, but the water was always too rough for the boats to go out.
 So keep that in mind and call ahead to check on the sea conditions.